 Cliché, right?
-Although brushing seems to be a staple part of our life, a lot of people still miss on the memo on the importance of brushing.
+Although brushing seems to be a staple part of our life, a lot of people still miss the memo on the importance of brushing.

 Wearing braces increases the susceptibility of food getting stuck between teeth and on the wires.
 Therefore, forming the habit of brushing helps in preventing unwanted food particles from staying longer in the mouth.
 Brush every after meal or at least twice a day.
-However, note that brushing must be done at least 30 minutes after eating especially something acidic.
+However, note that brushing must be done at least 30 minutes after eating, especially something acidic.
 By doing so, you give your mouth the time to neutralize its acidity.

-#2 Go for an interdental toothbrush!
+#2 Go for an interdental toothbrush

-#3 Rinse with mouthwash!
+#3 Rinse with mouthwash

 Brushing and flossing are sometimes insufficient in providing optimum clean off the mouth, so it is best to give a swish with mouthwash.
 Like brushes, mouthwash comes in different variants crafted for a user’s needs.

-#4 Say no to sweets!
+#4 Say no to sweets

 Sugar can increase the prevalence of bacteria which produce acid that causes enamel erosion.
-Aside from the sugar in sweets like candies and chocolates, these candies will likely stick between the teeth and on the wires.
+Aside from the unfortunate sugar content in sweets like candies and chocolates, these candies will likely stick between the teeth and on the wires.

 Dental professionals advise against sticky candies like Tootsie Rolls, hard candies, small-sized candies like Skittles and M&M’s, and popcorn.
 Sticky candies can lodge between the teeth, on the gums, and braces.
 Meanwhile, hard candies can damage the orthodontic appliance due to the pressure and force of biting them down.
 Small-sized candies and popcorn can get caught between the teeth and braces.

-#5 Snack on healthier alternatives!
+#5 Snack on healthier alternatives